 The last piece was to do the actual submission of the jobs to Batch.
 This was more of a bookkeeping exercise (when you do tens of thousands of job submissions, you need an automatic way to keep track of what was done).
 Of course this job submission could be run from anywhere as long as there is a connection to AWS.
 I implemented it on my local laptop and amused myself submitting runs while sitting on the beach in Monterey Bay watching the sea otters play.

 To get to “1 million”, AWS suggested using Univa since their scheduler had higher limits than AWS Batch.
 My only concern was not changing anything in the workflow for this “one-off” trial.
 Turns out only three trivial modifications were needed: in the submission script “aws batch submit-job …” was changed to “qsub …”, the AWS_BATCH_* environmental variables were replaced by legacy SGE_* variables in the run script and Univa grid engine required an exit code of ’99’ to retry a simulation (versus simply non-zero exit for AWS Batch).
 That was it!
 The other challenges encountered were Univa’s and you can read about them here.
 It should be pointed out, this Univa run did not use the “cost per throughput” metric.
-AWS Batch, under similar conditions, would have a theoretical limit of 460,000.
+AWS Batch, under similar conditions, would have a theoretical limit of 460,000 [supposedly AWS Batch is now only limited by availability in a region].
 By examining the instance types and sizes they used, I expect the quoted cost could be driven down significantly.

 If you’re wondering if the original question was answered (ultimate AD for HAMR), I don’t know.
 I left Western Digital before the final big run was done.
 I do know the post-processing (read back and signal processing) ran into problems under Univa’s stack.
 Hopefully some useful information was gathered.
 I simply do not know.
 Given the required assumptions, a simple physics estimate was probably sufficient.
 Though, for what is the best path to the goal, the simulations should be helpful.